Rational function approximation with normalized positive denominators: Numerical Results

 \subsection{Smoothing Splines vs Bernstein}

-Smoothing splines are often a popular choice when modeling spatial data \cite{wood_spline_tensor, spline_tensor_2, spline_tensor_3}, as they provide the flexibility of high-degree polynomials without spurious oscillations.
+Smoothing splines are often a popular choice when modeling spatial data \cite{spline_tensor_2, spline_tensor_3, wood_spline_tensor}, as they provide the flexibility of high-degree polynomials without spurious oscillations.
 As such, we compare the Bernstein Denominator algorithm to smoothing splines in functions of two variables.
-In particular, we approximate the following functions inside the domain $[0,1]\times[0,1]$